Erulathra/doom_ai/readme.md

 ## Tips

 * If approx_kl is too chaotic, you can increase clip_range and gae_lambda
-* policy_gradient_loss is fluctuating in start but with time its going down
+* policy_gradient_loss is fluctuating in start, but with time it is going down

 # Licence